 Garden room maintenance

-Assuming your garden building is of solid construction, it should need no more maintenance than your home – perhaps a fresh coat of preservative on the cladding or paint on the woodwork every two or three years.
+Assuming your garden room is of solid construction, it should need no more maintenance than your home – perhaps a fresh coat of preservative on the cladding or paint on the woodwork every two or three years.
 The most vulnerable part of your building is probably its base, so when designing it, allow for the movement of air beneath; this will prevent a build-up of damp that will lead to rot and decay.

-Get the design details right
+Get the garden room design details right

 1. Find the perfect spot